Pet in TV

-Pet in TV on release gained very bad reviews for its lack of gameplay, storyline and lasting appeal.
+Pet in TV on release received negative reviews for its lack of gameplay, storyline and lasting appeal.
 It was re-released on the Japanese PlayStation Network for PlayStation 3 and PlayStation Portable on February 22, 2007.
-The game and its Japan-exclusive sequel, Pet in TV with my dear Dog, were developed by the same team responsible for the Jumping Flash! series.
+The game received a Japan-exclusive sequel also for the PlayStation, Pet in TV with my dear Dog.

 Gameplay

 The player can choose from a selection of PiTs and name it.
 It is then up to the player to nurture their PiT and allow it to explore the 3D world, learning from its encounters with scenery and objects through trial-and-error.
 Once these behaviours are learned, the PiT will know how to respond to those objects in the future (such as a Flower, or a Spike).
 Whenever the PiT becomes injured, or tired, returning it to its home will allow Dr. Y to fix it.

 The objective then becomes for the player's PiT to solve puzzles on its own - for which it will be rewarded with AI upgrade chips.